spacetelescope/drizzlepac/doc/source/hap-parameters.rst

 .. or float?

 gnkeyword: str, default="ATODGNA,ATODGNB,ATODGNC,ATODGND"
+    .. the default readnoise/gain value? what are the options?

 rnkeyword: str, default="READNSEA,READNSEB,READNSEC,READNSED"
     Keyword used to specify a value, which is used to override the instrument